-The following is the confidentiality policy/statement for the MSAT Program.
+The Confidentiality Agreement form is in Appendix 1.
 MSAT students will be trained in proper confidentiality of private data along with further training on HIPAA and FERPA.
 Documentation regarding the understanding of the confidentiality agreement will be maintained by the MSAT Program.
 Please note that separate confidentiality agreements may be required for clinical sites outside Winona State University.